HFSKSN/HFSKSN.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

 From the prepare Power Budget, our team was able to choose a power supply that allowed for the current draw of each of our boards.
-Due to the stationary and long active sessions expected of a plant irrigation system, we choose to use an external power supply over a battery.
+Due to the stationary and long active sessions expected of an irrigation system, we choose to use an external power supply over a battery.
+We chose a wall-mounted power supply the supplies 9V 5A

 ## Resources